amugaba/Fairfax/js/amcharts/plugins/export/README.md

-dataDateFormat | Format to convert date strings to date objects, uses by default charts dataDateFormat ( data export only ) dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border
+dataDateFormat | Format to convert date strings to date objects, uses by default charts dataDateFormat ( data export only ) dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border pageOrigin | A flag to show / hide the origin of the generated PDF ( pdf export only )

 Available `format` values: